-Witness the most glorious highlights of Iceland over 5 days with this immersive, all-inclusive winter vacation.
+Witness the most glorious highlights of Iceland over five days with this immersive, all-inclusive winter vacation.
 Those who wish to marvel over the Northern Lights, explore a crystal blue ice cave, and visit the country’s most famous attractions should look no further than this holiday.

 While in this spectacular part of the country, you will embark on an adventure that can only be taken at a few select places on earth, and even then only under very specific conditions: the exploration of a crystal blue ice cave.
-Ice caves, or glacier caves, are spectacular places of vivid colour and surreal light that all winter guests should seek out.
+Ice caves, or glacier caves, are spectacular places of vivid color and surreal light that all winter guests should seek out.

 Make the most out of 5 days in Iceland with this immersive winter vacation.
 Check availability by choosing a date and book your Iceland adventure.